Simply speaking, investment is the act of putting your money into an asset with the expectation that you will receive back more than you put in.

 Type B: Low-risk, low return

 While low-risk investment doesn’t always necessarily mean low return, Type B investors are those who invest in assets that have a lower risk of losing their capital.
 The downside of this, of course, is that the rewards from this type of investment tend to be a lot more modest than those that are high risk.
-A Type B investor is usually someone who is investing in order to reap the benefits later on for their pension and twilight years.
+Type B investors are usually someone who is investing in order to reap the benefits later on for their twilight years.

 2. How much should I invest?